If you’re a drummer looking to start recording yourself playing, chances are you’re a bit confused and lost with what you’ll absolutely need.

 It’s all in the overheads

 In small clubs and venues, you really don’t need overhead microphones, and the sound engineer will even advise against it.
 However, if you do have in ears and want to use them, I highly suggest doing so.
 Playing only close-miked drums is so one-dimensional.
-It’s hard to get into it with such a poor sound.
+It’s hard to get into.

 The sound engineer won’t be sending the overhead channels to the PA and that’s okay.
 If it’s worth it to you, set up those addition microphone stands and cables.